raulicomr/docker-rpi-macos/README.md

 # Build a customized RPi3 bootable image with Docker from macOS Monterey (and run it in QEMU)

+This guide will show you how to prepare a bootable image for Raspberry Pi in macOS customized with docker.

 ### Prerequisites

 - macOS BigSur or Monterey, with brew tool installed (see [https://brew.sh/](https://brew.sh/) for more info)